 Oatmeal pancakes taste great with a classic topping of butter and maple syrup.

 You can also add texture by sprinkling chopped green apples and nuts on top, with an extra sprinkle of cinnamon.
-They pair well with strawberry sauce, blueberry sauce, or chocolate syrup.
-Or try them with maple cinnamon butter to complement the cinnamon in the pancakes.
+Try them with maple cinnamon butter to complement the cinnamon in the pancakes.

 These are a pretty blank slate, so they go really well with whatever you like to put on pancakes.